talon-one/gce-buildkite-alpine/README.md

 # Creating an own image

+Make sure you have installed qemu run create-vm.exp

+you will get a disk.raw.tar.gz image

+## Old way

 ```
 1. Boot alpine-virt-3.8.0-x86_64.iso in Virtualbox
 1.1.
 Make sure to select exactly 20gb fixed storage (.vdi)